Textual and Visual Prompt Fusion for Image Editing via Step-Wise Alignment: Introduction

 \section{Introduction}

 Manipulating real-world images with natural language has long been a challenge in image processing.
-Recently, denoising diffusion models (DDMs) have shown substantial success in text-to-image tasks, such as Imagen \citep{saharia2022photorealistic}, Dall-E~\citep{ramesh2021zero}, and Stable Diffusion \citep{rombach2022high}.
+Recently, denoising diffusion models (DDMs) have shown substantial success in text-to-image tasks, exemplified by models like Imagen~\cite{saharia2022photorealistic}, Dall-E~\cite{ramesh2021zero}, and Stable Diffusion~\cite{rombach2022high}.
 These text-to-image models produce diverse, highly coherent, and realistic images that align well with text prompts.
-However, attribute manipulation on real images is still a challenging problem.
-In this paper, we aim to utilize these novel foundational models to manipulate real images in a controllable and semantically coherent manner.
+However, manipulating attributes on real images is still a significant challenging.

-\Figref{fig_text_guided} and \Figref{fig_image_guided} briefly illustrate currently popular methodologies.
-On the one hand, much effort has been put into text-guided image editing.
-Along with the development of the Natural Language Processing (NLP) technique, e.g., Generative Pre-Training (GPT) \citep{openai2023gpt4,brown2020language}, many previous works~\citep{bao2023one,hertz2022prompt} develop image-editing teniques with the guidance of textual prompts.
-However, the importance of the visual reference is ignored in these methods.
-Though text-guided methods maintain faithfulness to the target semantic, it is difficult to learn fine-grained visual patterns from textual features in the absence of a visual prior.
-Using textual semantics alone lacks visual reference, resulting in sketchy semantic manipulation.
-Especially if the desired semantic is out of the domain, text-guided editing fails.
+With the advancement of Natural Language Processing (NLP) techniques, e.g., GPT~\cite{openai2023gpt4,brown2020language, google2023plam}, considerable effort has been invested in text-guided image editing~\cite{wallace2022edict,daras2022multiresolution}.
+Many previous works~\cite{bao2023one,hertz2022prompt,kim2022diffusionclip,wang2022imagen} have developed image-editing techniques guided by textual prompts.
+However, they tend to neglect the importance of visual references.
+Despite maintaining semantic fidelity, text-guided methods struggle to learn fine-grained visual patterns from textual features in the absence of a visual prior.
+Textual semantics alone provide insufficient visual reference, leading to imprecise semantic manipulation.
+Text-guided editing is especially prone to failure when the target semantic is outside the domain.

-On the other hand, image-guided methods attract a large amount of attention.
-Image-guided editing can easily make style transfer \citep{choi2021ilvr} and item replacement \citep{jia2023taming}.
-With visual reference, generators can directly insert ready-made visual patterns into images.
-However, as illustrated in \Figref{fig_image_guided}, image-guided approaches lack intuitive control over semantic coherence, and it is ambiguous to specify which attribute to refer from the reference image.
+On the other hand, image-guided editing can easily perform style transfer~\cite{choi2021ilvr, brooks2022instructpix2pix, nguyen2023visual,meng2021sdedit}, inpainting~\cite{lugmayr2022repaint}, and item replacement~\cite{jia2023taming,nitzan2022mystyle}.
+With visual reference, generators insert ready-made visual patterns into images directly.
+Specifically, Taming Encoder~\cite{jia2023taming} embeds specified elements into the target image by encoding a reference image.
+VISII~\cite{nguyen2023visual} blends both textual and visual prompts to learn a style transfer from paired examples, representing the “before” and “after” images of an edit.
+However, image-guided approaches lack intuitive control over semantic consistency, making it ambiguous to specify which attribute should be referenced from the image.